roobscoob/among-us-protocol/04_rpc_message_types/25_clearvote.md

 # `0x19` ClearVote

 This *empty* message is sent by the [`MeetingHud`](../05_innernetobject_types/01_meetinghud.md) object when a player that is still alive disconnects from the game during the voting phase.
-This allows players that already voted for the disconneting player to vote again.
+This allows players that already voted for the disconnecting player to vote again.

 > **Note**: This message is sent from the host of a game to all affected players via [`0x05` GameData](../02_root_message_types/05_gamedata.md).